How to Say "If the princess goes to the sea, the princess can find the way" in Korean | -(으)면 Grammar

 Quick Answer: "If the princess goes to the sea, the princess can find the way" in Korean is "공주가 바다에 가면, 길을 찾을 수 있어요." (gongjuga badae gamyeon, gileul chateul su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Learn how to say "If the princess goes to the sea, the princess can find the way" in Korean: "공주가 바다에 가면, 길을 찾을 수 있어요.".
-This sentence uses the -(으)면 grammar pattern (If/When (-(으)면)), a key building block for Korean learners at the A2 level.
+How would a Korean say "If the princess goes to the sea, the princess can find the way"?
+Exactly like this: "공주가 바다에 가면, 길을 찾을 수 있어요.".
+Notice the -(으)면 ending — once you recognize it, you will spot it everywhere.

 What does "If the princess goes to the sea, the princess can find the way" mean in Korean?

-The Korean sentence "공주가 바다에 가면, 길을 찾을 수 있어요." translates to "If the princess goes to the sea, the princess can find the way." in English. "공주가 바다에 가면, 길을 찾을 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "공주가 바다에 가면, 길을 찾을 수 있어요." translates to "If the princess goes to the sea, the princess can find the way." in English. "공주가 바다에 가면, 길을 찾을 수 있어요." is a gentle, storybook-style way of saying "if the princess goes to the sea, the princess can find the way".
+The "-요" ending gives it a polite, everyday tone — exactly how you would speak to a friend's parent or a shopkeeper.

 Pronunciation guide: gongjuga badae gamyeon, gileul chateul su iteoyo.